gavinabu/justwhatever/README.md

 ### Database

 Using mongodb.
 Create a da  tabase named `mainWebsite`.\
+Inside the database add a collection named `scache`\
-Inside add a collection named `projects`\
+Inside the database add a collection named `projects`\
-Inside projects you can add a project using the following syntax
+Inside `projects` you can add a project using the following syntax
 ```
 {
   name: string,